Installing Optional Packages¶

 Go to Creating the HTML Basilisk Documentation using Sphinx/Doxygen to learn what associated python tools are required.

-The following python packages must be installed via pip
+The following python packages must be installed via pip:

 pip3 install 'sphinx<5.0' sphinx_rtd_theme==0.5.1 breathe recommonmark docutils